usc-isi-i2/mowgli-in-the-jungle/README.md

 ### IIb.
 Submitting to the leaderboard

-**Step 1: registration** Before submitting to the leaderboard, you need to contact ai2 to ask for submission access.
+**Step 1: registration** Before submitting to the leaderboard, you need to contact AI2 (leaderboard@allenai.org) and ask for submission access.

-**Step 2: creating a Docker image** Make sure you have Docker installed on your machine.
-If that is the case, you can create a docker image by running:
+**Step 2: creating a Docker image**
+* Make sure you have Docker installed on your machine
+* all dependencies and prerequisites for your code should be placed in `docker/Dockerfile` (feel free to create a new customized `Dockerfile`).
+* create a docker image by running:

 `docker build -t ${IMAGE_NAME} -f docker/Dockerfile .`

-This will create a docker image with a name ${IMAGE_NAME} for you.
-All dependencies and prerequisites for your code should be found in docker/Dockerfile.
+This will create a docker image with a name ${IMAGE_NAME} for you, based on the configuration in `docker/Dockerfile`.

 **Step 3: create a Beaker image** To create a Beaker image, follow these steps:
 * [Sign up](https://beaker.org/) with Beaker